 Notice of Proposed Action

-The Secretary of Health and Mental Hygiene proposes to amend Regulation .03 under COMAR 10.09.18 Oxygen and Related Respiratory Equipment Services.
+The Secretary of Health and Mental Hygiene proposes to amend Regulation .03 under COMAR 10.09.12 Disposable Medical Supplies and Durable Medical Equipment.

 Statement of Purpose

-The purpose of this action is to require oxygen providers to be accredited by a Medicare approved accreditation organization as a condition of Medicaid enrollment and out-of-State providers, more than 25 miles beyond the Maryland state line, to supply site visit documentation completed by Medicare or another state Medicaid agency.
+The purpose of this action is to require Durable Medical Equipment and Supply providers to be accredited by a Medicare approved accreditation organization as a condition of Medicaid enrollment and out-of-State providers, more than 25 miles beyond the Maryland state line, to supply site visit documentation completed by Medicare or another state Medicaid agency.

 Comparison to Federal Standards